Returned from Duty

 John Cowell

-However, just to make me suffer, I have discovered there are two John Cowells living in Clayton le Woods\Whittle le Woods as of 1911
+However, just to make me suffer, I have discovered there are at least two other John Cowells living in Clayton le Woods\Whittle le Woods as of 1911

-There is John Cowell c1880, of Brownley Street in 1911 who married Margaret Heatley, Had a Daughter Rose in 1909
+There is John Cowell c1880, of Brownley Street in 1911 who married Margaret Heatley and had a Daughter called Rose in 1909.

 Brother-in-law of William Heatley, Which makes him related to me!